-“Apart from Cosmic Substance, Cosmic Ideation could not manifest as individual consciousness,” she asserts, illuminating the axiom underlying individual consciousness:
+“Apart from Cosmic Substance, Cosmic Ideation could not manifest as individual consciousness,” she continues illuminating the axiom underlying individual consciousness:

 “Again, apart from Cosmic Ideation, Cosmic Substance would remain an empty abstraction,” Blavatsky concludes, “and no emergence of consciousness could ensue.”

-“Great genius if true and innate,” Blavatsky declared in her article Genius, is “not merely an abnormal expansion of our human intellect — can never copy or condescend to imitate.”
-It is always original she said, and “ever sui generis in its creative impulses and realizations.”
+“Great genius if true and innate,” Blavatsky wrote, is “not merely an abnormal expansion of our human intellect — can never copy or condescend to imitate.”
+It is always original she wrote, and “ever sui generis in its creative impulses and realizations.”

 Barb Guerra, had an electrical accident while living in Pasadena, Texas when she was 2 years old, and lost both of her arms.

-Now she is a mother, and in the video below you can see her doing daily things such as cooking and driving, and caring for her baby — demonstrating an original ability she developed by using only her feet.
+Now she is a mother, and in the following video you can see her doing daily things such as cooking and driving, and caring for her baby — demonstrating an original ability she developed of using only her feet.

 “Born without arms or legs, Nick Vujicic gives motivational speeches to High School students.
-Vujicic travels 40 weeks out of the year sharing his story and trying to give inspiration and hope to others.
+Vujicic, 25, travels 40 weeks out of the year sharing his story and trying to give inspiration and hope to others.

 “This was truly an inspiration for me…if this young man can touch the lives of millions and take charge of his life why can’t I do it, why can’t you do it?